adryd325/telive/gnuradio-companion/receiver_pipe/gr3.7/README.txt

 Telive receivers with unix pipe transport:

-gr3.6 - directory with receivers for gnuradio 3.6
 telive_1ch_gr37.grc - 1 channel receiver
 telive_1ch_simple_gr37.grc - 1 channel receiver with a simple point and click interface, useful for beginners